Dog & Cat Adoption

 We rehome all our animals on an individual basis as they all have different needs and temperaments.
 We match our animals to your needs, home and lifestyle.

-We rehome animals all over Devon, Somerset, Cornwall and the Isles of Scilly.
+We are currently only able to rehome animals in Devon, Somerset, Cornwall and the Isles of Scilly.

 Our adoption process